 But the opposite happened.
 I started having way too much fun in the yard.
-To the point where I bought a 105mm lens, a short telephoto, which also works well as macro lens for super-duper closeups.
-I discovered that there’s nothing like capturing the veins on a leaf, or eavesdropping on bees gathering nectar.
+During the course of shooting thousands of photos, I discovered that there’s nothing like capturing the veins on a leaf, or eavesdropping on bees gathering nectar.

 Current Work in Progress

-So, what am I going to do with all of these photos?
-I’m compiling my images into a photography book that will be sold through this website.
+So, what am I going to do with all of my yard photos?
+I’m compiling my images into a photography book that will be published in late 2022.

 Want to be on the book announcement list?
 It’s as easy as joining my monthly newsletter list.